 Banbury Postiche sell the same things at same price, but the shipping more expensive because they only offer first class mail for domestic delivery.
 They have the 19% VAT as well I bought canvas head from the once.
 It’s asymmetrical but useable.

 Atelier Bassi is ridiculously expensive, but they sell german quality supplies.
 Once I bought lace from them and it was tulle what’s fraying so I couldn’t use it for everyday wigs.
 It’s mostly for swiss theatrical wigmakers, no one else.
+Their shipping is way too expensive too.
+Simple, not registered airmail for a weightless tulle is about 20-25$

 His and Her hair is one of the best suppliers in US.
 They are not cheap, but trusted.
 Shipping is expensive for international buyers.
 They have very good laces, canvas heads, wig bases, hairs, tools, starter kits and DVD-s for learning.
-I won’t buy from them because EU sellers better for me, but for US wig makers, they are ok.

 MHRW International has a few tools for wig making but everything is very expensive

 Amid Beauty is an american company.
-They sell many type of laces but that’s bad quality as I heard.
+They sell many type of laces but bad quality as I heard.
 Once I ordered a few things from them.
 After a few weeks they sent back my money and said that they can’t send me the stuff.
 I won’t order from them.

 Stylish Lace Wigs sells some good lace for a good price.
 Located in UK, the shipping is fast worldwide and you can pay with paypal.
-Everything else they offer is avarage for me.
+Everything else they offer is avarage for me. (similar lace is available fro lower price on eBay.co.uk.
+Link down below)

-Fisbach + Miller is a high quality German wig making supplier (they have stretch lace), but they only sells for professionals.
-You can contact them through the website in e-mail and they decide that you worth to answer or not.
-Many wigmaker said that they didn’t get respond.
+Fisbach + Miller is a high quality German wig making supplier (they have stretch lace), but they seem to only sell for professionals.
+You can contact them through the website in e-mail and they decide that you worth to answer or not. (check the spams) Many wigmaker said that they didn’t get respond.
 I contacted them, they didn’t respond, but 4 days later I got their catalog and pricelist in the mail, so I know ther item codes and prices so I can order but I don’t plan it now cause they are too expensive for me.
 Anyway, they have high quality laces.
 Lili Seymour showed in her video them and she said one of them is her best lace and she use it.
 She didn’t tell the name of the company, just “german company” but there is the name on the box she showed.
 If you interested in something’s price, let me know and I tell you.

 I almost forgot Amarie’s store from Amarie full lace wigs.
-She’s a custom wigmaker in Minnesota who also sells laces, canvas heads (good price), starter kit and DVD to learn.
+She’s a custom wigmaker in Minnesota who also sells laces, canvas heads , starter kit and DVD to learn.
 I only tried her swiss lace and to be honest, it’ not the best i’ve ever had.
 It’s not as stiff as I like and only invisible if it’s glued down with liquid adhesive (what I don’t do), so it’s not for everyone.
 But it’s not fraying, very durable and dyeable.

 Canvas heads are available at these sites: